 CLS reflects the total of all the little shifts that occur during the lifespan of the page.
-These shifts are counted any time a page element moves its position, except when in response to user input.
+These shifts are counted any time a page element moves its position, except when responding to user input.

-To measure CLS, you can use both field (real world) and lab (simulated experience) tools.
-You can read more about the different tools, and which to use when, right here.
+You can use both field (real world) and lab (simulated experience) tools to measure CLS.
+You can read more about the different tools and which to use when, right here.

 Tools to measure CLS